Fukui, Japan: What to pack, what to wear, and when to go [2024]

 Travel voltage adapter

-A plug adapter that supports outlet types A and B. Be sure to get the necessary kind.
-The vast majority of adapters available online are simply plugs and require your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types A and B. Be sure to find the necessary kind.
+Many adapters available are just plugs and require your electronics to convert the voltage themselves.
 If yours can't do that they could burn up.
-This one works in most countries.
+This one works in most areas.

 What to wear/what to pack: